duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_6_handling_db21m.md

     <dtvideo src="vimeo:526718185"/>
 </div>

-Note: make sure to "double-click" _quickly_ on the battery button when prompted to do so to have the battery enter boot mode.

 - Make sure the Duckiebot is powered on and connected to the network.
 You can verify the latter by launching, e.g., `dts fleet discover` and finding that your Duckiebot is on the list.